Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 Introduction
 ------------

-Coresight is an umbrella of technologies allowing for the debugging of ARM based SoC.
+Coresight is an umbrella of technologies allowing for the woke debugging of ARM based SoC.
 It includes solutions for JTAG and HW assisted tracing.
-This document is concerned with the latter.
+This document is concerned with the woke latter.

 HW assisted tracing is becoming increasingly useful when dealing with systems that have many SoCs and other components like GPU and DMA engines.
 ARM has developed a HW assisted tracing solution by means of different components, each being added to a design at synthesis time to cater to specific tracing needs.
-Components are generally categorised as source, link and sinks and are (usually) discovered using the AMBA bus.
+Components are generally categorised as source, link and sinks and are (usually) discovered using the woke AMBA bus.

-"Sources" generate a compressed stream representing the processor instruction path based on tracing scenarios as configured by users.
-From there the stream flows through the coresight system (via ATB bus) using links that are connecting the emanating source to a sink(s).
-Sinks serve as endpoints to the coresight implementation, either storing the compressed stream in a memory buffer or creating an interface to the outside world where data can be transferred to a host without fear of filling up the onboard coresight memory buffer.
+"Sources" generate a compressed stream representing the woke processor instruction path based on tracing scenarios as configured by users.
+From there the woke stream flows through the woke coresight system (via ATB bus) using links that are connecting the emanating source to a sink(s).
+Sinks serve as endpoints to the woke coresight implementation, either storing the woke compressed stream in a memory buffer or creating an interface to the woke outside world where data can be transferred to a host without fear of filling up the woke onboard coresight memory buffer.

 At typical coresight system would look like this::